 By default, the heading should have HTML formatting like this:

-We want to tweak it and add an ID attribute like this:
+We want to manually edit the code and add an ID attribute like this:

 <h1 id=””first-heading””>First Heading</h1>